Stock Analysis on Net

 Selected Financial Data (US$ in millions)

-Total long-term debt, including current maturities (fair value)
+Total long-term debt and finance leases, including current maturities (fair value)

 Financial Ratio